 There are a few exceptions to this rule.
 For example, for the Gases under pressure hazard class, the hazard categories are "Compressed gas", "Liquefied gas", "Refrigerated liquefied gas" and "Dissolved gas".
 These classes relate to the physical state of the gas when packaged and do not describe the degree of hazard.

 In addition, the Reproductive Toxicity hazard class has a separate category called "Effects on or via lactation".
 "Effects on or via lactation" was not assigned a specific numbered category.
-Reproductive toxicity also has Categories 1 and 2 which relate to effects on fertility and/or the unborn child.
-Effects on or via lactation is considered a different, but related hazard within the Reproductive toxicity class.
+Reproductive toxicity also has Categories 1 and 2, which relate to effects on fertility or on the unborn child.
+Effects on or via lactation are considered a different but related hazard within the Reproductive toxicity class.

 Compressed gases, liquefied gases and dissolved gases are hazardous because of the high pressure inside the cylinder or container.
 The cylinder or container may explode if heated.
 Refrigerated liquefied gases are very cold and can cause severe cold (cryogenic) burns or injury.